The vegan food launches you need to know for Veganuary and beyond

 Budget supermarket Aldi’s vegan offering gets bigger and better every year.
 For 2023, it’s launched its best range yet for Veganuary, with prices starting from just 99p.
 Falling under the retailer’s Plant Menu range, choose from plant-based steaks, fish cakes, burgers and even vegan duck.

-Highlights included salt and vinegar fish fillets (£1.99, Aldi.co.uk), shredded duck with hoisin sauce (£2.49, Aldi.co.uk), battered no pork sausages (£1.69, Aldi.co.uk) and no pulled pork with barbecue sauce (£2.49, Aldi.co.uk).
+Highlights include salt and vinegar fish fillets (£1.99, Aldi.co.uk), shredded duck with hoisin sauce (£2.49, Aldi.co.uk) and no pulled pork with barbecue sauce (£2.49, Aldi.co.uk).
+We can confirm the range’s battered no pork sausages (£1.69, Aldi.co.uk) rival the meat kind found in your local chippy, while this pack of 10 vegan chicken nuggets (£1.49, Aldi.co.uk) is perfect for snacking – and half the price of the popular Quorn version.
 If you’re looking for variety at pocket-friendly prices, head to Aldi for Veganuary.

 Bill’s